Decentralization in Uganda: Explaining Successes and Failures in Local GovernanceGina M.S. Lambright

 ABOUT THE AUTHOR

 Gina M.S.
-Lambright is assistant professor of political science at George Washington University.
+Lambright is professorial lecturer in the School of International Service at American University.

 - Exploring Decentralization in Uganda.